Useful Covid Links

 You will receive your prescriptions in the same way as you do now.

 Read more about EPS on the NHS website.

 We charge for some tasks outside of normal NHS medical services.

 All GP practices are required to declare the mean earnings for GPs working to deliver NHS services to patients at each practice.

-The average pay for GPs working in Broken Cross Surgery in the last financial year (2017-2018) was £47,206 before tax and National Insurance.
-This is for 4 part time GPs who worked in the practice for more than six months.
+The average pay for GPs working in Broken Cross Surgery in the last financial year (2021/2022) was £53,903 before tax and National Insurance.
+This is 4 part time GPs and 1 locum GP who worked in the practice for more than six months.